We unite community resources to address our community's greatest needs.

 Birth 2 Five educates the community about the critical first five years in a child's life.
 With grant funding from the Bill and Melinda Gates Foundation, we make strategic investments in local agencies that help parents become their child's first and best teachers.
 Today, only 40% of local kids are ready to learn when they get to kindergarten.
 Our goal is that 80% of local kids will be ready for kindergarten in 2020.

 Attendance Matters educates the community about regular school attendance to help kids graduate high school.
 We help local schools organize effective reward programs to increase attendance rates.
 With grant funding from the Bill and Melinda Gates Foundation, we make strategic investments in local agencies that address the root causes of absenteeism, including food and adult mentorships for kids living in poverty.
-Click here for the toolkit for schools.

 Emergency Food and Shelter Program (EFSP) is a federally-funded program that supports shelter, food, and other services for families experiencing economic crises.
 We facilitate the distribution of these federal tax dollars back to our local community.
 In 2017, we distributed over $164,000 from EFSP to local food banks and crisis intervention centers.